Vietnam.vn - Nền tảng quảng bá Việt Nam

 Do not self-medicate with antiviral drugs.

 With mild symptoms when testing positive for SARS-CoV-2, many people self-treat with antiviral drugs at home.
-However, according to experts, people need to go to a medical facility for examination to be prescribed appropriate medication.
+However, according to experts, people need to go to a medical facility to be prescribed the appropriate medication.

-Dr. Than Manh Hung, Deputy Head of the Emergency Department, Central Hospital for Tropical Diseases, said that currently, most people infected with Covid-19 only have mild symptoms and are effectively treated with common fever reducers, pain relievers, throat sprays, etc. These cases do not need to be treated with antiviral drugs and can recover after 5-7 days.
+Dr. Than Manh Hung, Deputy Head of the Emergency Department, Central Hospital for Tropical Diseases, said that currently, most people infected with Covid-19 only have mild symptoms and are effectively treated with common fever reducers, pain relievers, throat sprays, etc. These cases do not need treatment with antiviral drugs and can recover after 5-7 days.

 "When symptoms are severe, people can go to medical facilities for examination, diagnosis and appropriate treatment.
 People should absolutely not arbitrarily use or prevent treatment with antiviral drugs," said Dr. Hung.

-According to the Drug Administration of Vietnam, Ministry of Health , there are currently 11 drugs containing the active ingredient Molnupiravir that have been granted drug and pharmaceutical ingredient registration certificates in Vietnam.
+According to the Drug Administration of the Ministry of Health , there are currently 11 drugs containing the active ingredient Molnupiravir that have been granted drug and pharmaceutical ingredient registration certificates in Vietnam.
 Regarding drugs used in the treatment of Covid-19, the Drug Administration recommends that people only use drugs when prescribed by a doctor.
-At the same time, buy drugs at reputable places, only buy drugs at licensed pharmacies, reputable pharmacies with clear addresses.
+At the same time, buy drugs at reputable places, only buy drugs at licensed pharmacies, drug stores with reputation and clear addresses.

-According to current guidelines from the Ministry of Health, Molnupiravir is only prescribed for people aged 18 and over with mild or moderate Covid-19 and at risk of developing severe disease.
+According to current guidelines from the Ministry of Health, Molnupiravir is only prescribed for people aged 18 and over with mild or moderate Covid-19, at risk of developing severe disease.
 Experts recommend that people should not buy antiviral drugs such as Molnupiravir to treat Covid-19 on their own.
-This is a group of prescription drugs and can only be used when prescribed by a doctor.
+This is a group of prescription drugs, only used when prescribed by a doctor.

 Source: https://nhandan.vn/nguoi-mac-covid-19-khong-tu-y-dieu-tri-bang-thuoc-khang-virus-post882921.html